Private Cloud and Linux Microsoft Unix BSD and macOS

 • Diverse Ecosystem: Choosing the right distribution and tools from a myriad of options can be overwhelming.

-Private Cloud on Microsoft Windows Server
+Enterprise Cloud on Microsoft Windows Server

 Example Use Case: Enterprise Application Hosting

 A healthcare organization uses Microsoft Azure Stack HCI to run electronic health record (EHR) systems.
-With Hyper-V virtualization, their private cloud ensures compliance with strict regulatory standards and provides reliable uptime for mission-critical applications.
+With Hyper-V virtualization, their enterprise cloud ensures compliance with strict regulatory standards and provides reliable uptime for mission-critical applications.

 Strengths